What is an Intrauterine Device?

 What are the Side Effects or Health Risks of Intrauterine Devices?

-There are various side effects, health risks and precautions that you should know when considering an intrauterine device as your form of birth control.
+There are various side effects, health risks, and precautions to be aware of when considering an intrauterine device as your form of birth control.

 An IUD should NOT be used by women who:

-- Have or ever had cancer in the uterus or cervix
+- Have a history of cancer in the uterus or cervix

 - Have unexplained vaginal bleeding